OleksiiKovalov/Cells-calculator/README.md

 ## Brief description

 **Cell Calculator** is an innovative application developed by project team "B" for processing mouse fibroblast cells of L929 cell line.
-It enables processing contrast microscopic images in *.lsm* format.
-Its basic functionality involves:
+It enables processing contrast microscopic images in *.lsm* format, as well as images in standard formats, such as *jpeg*, *png* etc. Its basic functionality involves:
 * counting the total number of cells presented on a given image;
-* counting the number of stained nuclei presented on a given image;
+* counting the number of stained nuclei presented on a given image (for *lsm* images only);
-* calculating the resulting percentage of alive cells presented on a given image.
+* calculating the resulting percentage of alive cells presented on a given image (for *lsm* images only).
 To perform calculations, the application uses a unique model developed from scratch for this exactly project.

 ## Model design